On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Methodology

 where both $\hat{N}_j$ and $\tilde{\theta}_j$ are estimates.

-Here the population cell counts $\hat{N}_j$'s are estimated from the reference sample.
-Often the relevant auxiliary information is partially collected in the reference sample and requires modeling to generate the synthetic population distribution~\citep{reilly:gelman:katz01,unknownx:mrp:Phillips15}.
 A variety of nonparametric and parametric approaches are available to estimate $\hat{N}_j$.
-With survey weights available from the reference probability sample, weighted finite population Bayesian bootstrap (WFPBB) approaches have been developed to obtain the estimated population distribution of $X_j$~\citep{zangeneh:little12,fpbb14,Zhou:Biometrics16,Makela-sm18}. \cite{BNFP:SI15} have accounted for survey weights in probability samples in a multinomial model to yield smoothed estimates of $\hat{N}_j$'s with sparse cells. \cite{mrsp:leemann17} combine MRP with synthetic populations when only population margins of the auxiliary variables are known and apply bootstrap algorithms to account for the estimation uncertainty.
+With survey weights from the probability sample, weighted finite population Bayesian bootstrap (WFPBB) approaches have been developed to obtain the estimated population distribution of $X_j$~\citep{zangeneh:little12,fpbb14,Zhou:Biometrics16,Makela-sm18}.
+Often the relevant auxiliary information is partially collected and requires modeling to generate the synthetic population distribution~\citep{reilly:gelman:katz01,unknownx:mrp:Phillips15,emrp21}. \cite{BNFP:SI15} have accounted for survey weights in probability samples in a multinomial model to yield smoothed estimates of $\hat{N}_j$'s with sparse cells. \cite{mrsp:leemann17} combine MRP with synthetic populations when only population margins of the auxiliary variables are known and apply bootstrap algorithms to account for the estimation uncertainty.
 Their approach is one type of model-based raking adjustments where the auxiliary variables have independent effects on the inclusion mechanism~\citep{rake:little91,BayesRake18}, but different from the conventional raking based on the iterative proportional fitting algorithm that focuses on minimizing specified distance functions and ignores the uncertainty.

-The availability and selection of poststratification cells also affect MRP performances.
-We consider MRP that uses collected cells in the nonprobability sample for poststratification with known population cell sizes (MRP-S), MRP that uses all population cells for prediction with known population cell sizes (MRP-P), and MRP that uses available cells in the reference probability sample for poststratification with unknown population cell sizes (MRP-R).
-Being able to predict outcomes for all population cells, MRP-P is usually applied in practice with an improvement over MRP-S to handle empty cells.
-We include MRP-S here to compare with weighting methods based on available cells and investigate the efficiency gain with outcome modeling.
+The availability and selection of poststratification cells influence the performance of MRP.
+When only observed cells in a nonprobability sample are used, empty cells are not handled, despite weighting and poststratification methods relying on available cells.
+We consider two MRP methods: MRP-P, which predicts outcomes for all population cells using known population cell sizes, and MRP-R, which uses available cells in the reference probability sample with unknown population cell sizes to account for estimation uncertainty.
+MRP-P is commonly used in practice.